 How to report an incident (Staff)

-Members of staff who suspect that student work contains plagiarism must report it to the Head of School or his/her nominee.
+Members of staff who suspect that student work contains plagiarism must report it to the Head of School or their nominee.
 The Head of School or nominee may decide that the case can be dealt with by the School (provided the student is not in the Honours year or on a postgraduate programme), or alternatively that it must be reported to the Senate Assessors for Student Conduct.
 Guidelines for Heads of School should be followed.
 Normally, Schools should deal only with first offences by non-Honours students.
 Any case involving an Honours or postgraduate student should be referred to the Senate Assessors regardless of the severity of the plagiarism, because any penalty applied could impact on the student’s degree classification or ability to graduate.
 Any case involving a second offence at any level must be referred to the Senate Assessors.

 Schools must report all cases where plagiarism is found to have occurred to the Senate Office (email firstname.lastname@example.org) even if the case has been dealt with at School level.
 This assists with the identification of second or subsequent offences.